 First – getting there:

-The workshop will be held on 8 December at the Assembly House in Norwich.
+The workshop will be held on 27 October 2017 at the Cambridge Belfry Hotel – which is actually in Cambourne about 10 miles out of Cambridge itself.
 You will find a picture and a map on your right.

 Second – the day:

 The workshop will start at 10.30 am with registration from 10.00 am.
 Graeme Gee of Easy Law Training will be there to greet you and will deal with any admin issues or queries you may have.

 There will be two comfort breaks of 1/2 hour and one hour is allowed for lunch.
 All refreshments are included, which will include tea and coffee and a sandwich lunch.

 If you want to bring your laptop or ipad, there is free wi fi provided.

 We will provide course notes on the day.